 Up to £5 million of cover

 Claims can be expensive, that’s why we offer up to £5 million worth of public liability cover for Tradesmen - with more available upon request.

 To help save you both time and money.
 We compare prices from a range of different insurers so you don’t have to.

-We'll connect you with an agent who specialises in your field.
+We'll connect you with an agent who is an expert in your field.
 They understand many of the challenges you face, and can truly get to grips with the type of cover you need.